illinoistech-itm/jhajek/itmt-430/IT-Operations-cloud-connect-tutorial/Virtual-Machine-Images-Deployment-turotial-Part-2.md

 ```
 ### Provider.tf

 The `provider.tf` file is exactly like the `init` section of the Packer build template.
 It can be included in the `main.tf` but for separation purposes it is good to keep these two separate for ease if update and debug purpose.
+The first section is the required [Terraform provider](https://developer.hashicorp.com/terraform/language/providers "webpage listing Terraform Providers").
+Terraform comes with providers out of the box for the most popular virtualization platforms, cloud and on-prem.
+We are telling Terraform to get the [Proxmox provider](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs#argument-reference "webpage for Proxmox Terraform Provider").
+These values setup debugging and logging, and tell the provider we will be using `token_id` and `token_secret` not username and password.
+No values here need to be updated or changed.

 ```hcl